Kurento/kurento/source/tutorials/js/tutorial-2-magicmirror.rst

 * **kurento-utils.js** : Kurento utily library aimed to simplify the WebRTC management in the browser.

+In addition, these two JavaScript libraries are also required:

+* **jquery.js** : Cross-platform JavaScript library designed to simplify the client-side scripting of HTML.

+* **adapter.js** : WebRTC JavaScript utility library maintained by Google that abstracts away browser differences.

 The specific logic of this demo is coded in the following JavaScript page:
 `index.js <https://github.com/Kurento/kurento-tutorial-js/blob/master/kurento-magic-mirror/js/index.js>`_.
 In this file, there is an ``start`` function which is called when the green